-ECP is producing applications, a software stack, and exascale hardware technology to form a capable exascale computing ecosystem.
+ECP has prepared applications, a software stack, and exascale hardware technology to form a capable exascale computing ecosystem.

-Exascale-capable applications are a foundational element of ECP and will be the delivery vehicle for solutions and insights to key national challenges and emerging technical areas such as machine learning and artificial intelligence.
+Exascale-capable applications are a foundational element of ECP and will serve as delivery vehicles for solutions and insights to key national challenges and emerging technical areas such as machine learning and artificial intelligence.
 Problems heretofore intractable will be accessible with ECP applications.